GouharLali/CodingAssessment/README.md

 - Supports special characters input.
 - Unit tests for ViewModel and RecyclerView Adapter.

-## Getting Started

-To get started with this project, follow these steps:

-1. Clone this repository.
-2. Open the project in Android Studio.
-3. Build and run the project on an Android device or emulator.

 ## Screenshots

 <img src="https://github.com/GouharLali/CodingAssessment/assets/94018886/9b2dc0f4-ad0c-4919-be14-462d8e342725" alt="One" width="20%" height="auto"/>